EdgeConnect SD-WAN Reference Design

 - EdgeHA is used for high availability.

-- Gateway is connected to collapsed core via L3 link and peer OSPF.
+- The gateway is connected to a collapsed core via L3 link and peer OSPF.

 - When redistributing from Subnet Sharing (WAN) to OSPF (LAN), assign one gateway a better metric to ensure flow symmetry.